symfony/symfony-docs/reference/configuration/framework.rst

 This determines whether the ``_method`` request parameter is used as the intended HTTP method on POST requests.
-If enabled, the :method:`Request::enableHttpMethodParameterOverride <Symfony\\Component\\HttpFoundation\\Request::enableHttpMethodParameterOverride>` method gets called automatically.
-It becomes the service container parameter named ``kernel.http_method_override``.
+If enabled, the :method:`Request::enableHttpMethodParameterOverride <Symfony\\Component\\HttpFoundation\\Request::enableHttpMethodParameterOverride>` method gets called automatically, unless the application uses a kernel based on the cache, where you need to invoke that method manually (see :ref:`symfony2-reverse-proxy` for details).

 .. seealso::